reflectoring/reflectoring.github.io/content/blog/2022/2022-01-28-getting-started-with-amazon-kinesis.md

 We can also configure destinations where you want Kinesis Data Analytics to send the results.

-Other than Kinesis Data Stream, Kinesis Data Analytics also supports Kinesis Data Firehose, and AWS Lambda as destinations.
+Kinesis Data Analytics also supports Kinesis Data Firehose and AWS Lambda as destinations.
 Kinesis Data Firehose can be configured to automatically send the data to destinations like S3,  Redshift, OpenSearch, and Splunk.

-Now we need to compile and package this code for deploying to the Kinesis Data Analytics service.
+Next, we need to compile and package this code for deploying to the Kinesis Data Analytics service.
 We will see this in the next section.

 ### Deploying the Flink Application to Kinesis Data Analytics

 Kinesis Data Analytics runs Flink applications by creating a job.
 It looks for a compiled source in an S3 bucket.
-Since our Flink application is in a Maven project, we will need to compile and package our application. using Maven as shown below:
+Since our Flink application is in a Maven project, we will compile and package our application using Maven as shown below:

 ```shell
 mvn package -Dflink.version=1.13.2
 ```

-Running this command will create a fat uber jar with all the dependencies which we will upload to an S3 bucket.
+Running this command will create a fat "uber" jar with all the dependencies.
+We will upload this jar file to an S3 bucket where Kinesis Data Analytics will look for the application code.

-We will next create an application in Kinesis Data Analytics using the AWS administration console as shown below:
+We will next create an application in Kinesis Data Analytics using the AWS management console as shown below:

 {{% image alt="Create Kinesis Data Analytics Application" src="images/posts/aws-kinesis/kda-app-create.png" %}}

-An application is the Kinesis Data Analytics entity that we work with.
-We configure the three primary components in an application:
+This application is the Kinesis Data Analytics entity that we work with for querying and operating on our streaming data.

+We configure three primary components in an application:

 - **Input**: In the input configuration, we map the streaming source to an in-application data stream.
 Data flows from one or more data sources into the in-application data stream.
 We have configured a Kinesis Data Stream as a data source.
 - **Application code**: Location of an S3 bucket containing the compiled Flink application that reads from an in-application data stream associated with a streaming source and writes to an in-application data stream associated with output.